You remember that story last week that said 600,000 evacuees from Hurricane Katrina still in hotels?

 As far as the liberals are concerned, this is war.

-Control the country power.
+Control of country power.

-You mentioned the Democrats being void of ideas, and then you talk about the criminalization of politics, which you mentioned both those things.
+You mentioned the Democrats being void of ideas, and then you talk about the criminalization of politics, which you mentioned both of those things.

-I think it's just a uh uh the Democratic Party stuck in the past, and they can't look forward, they don't look forward, and what they're attempting to do here is re relive these glory years by criminalizing or discrediting conservatism so that nobody will vote for it.
+And what they're attempting to do here is relive these glory years by criminalizing or discrediting conservatism so that nobody will vote for it.

-Sean, they were having live orgasms back then, and they on the anniversaries of Watergate, they have live orgasms.
+And on the anniversaries of Watergate, they have live orgasms.

 And with Vietnam, they're trying to create a rock out of Vietnam.